 What Compensation Is Available for Survivors and Families?

-No amount of money can undo the abuse and related issues suffered by children who survived residential treatment center abuse.
-However, by holding the responsible parties accountable, we can request compensation to help cover the costs of the future care and treatment these young people deserve.
+However, by holding the responsible parties accountable through a civil lawsuit, we can request compensation to help cover the costs of the future care and treatment these young people deserve.
 Successful lawsuits can recover both economic and non-economic damages, including:

 - Psychological counseling and trauma-informed care to help resolve past issues and move forward in a healthier way